MP Board (MPBSE) Question Paper 2017 Class 10th Social Science For English Medium with Solutions – Free Download

 Answer: The effects of terrorism on the society are:

 - The economic progress of the society gets hampered.
-As the government instead of paying attention towards developmental activities they get indulge towards combating terrorist activities.
+As the government instead of paying attention and spending towards developmental activities they have to divert funds towards combating terrorist activities.

 - Due to terrorism activities, there will be considerable loss of life and property.
 Public and private properties were damaged and innocent people were killed.